TODAY / JUN 9HEAVY

 For drivers committed to the trip, route choice matters more than garage choice.
 The arena is bracketed by highway infrastructure, but the on-ramps and off-ramps within a few blocks are where every event night bottleneck forms.

-- From the west (Mississauga, west end, the airport): take the Gardiner Expressway eastbound and exit at York / Bay / Yonge.
-The York Street exit dumps straight onto Lake Shore at the arena's doorstep — efficient on the way in, brutal on the way out.
+• From the west (Mississauga, west end, the airport): take the Gardiner Expressway eastbound and exit at York / Bay / Yonge.
+The York Street exit dumps straight onto Lake Shore at the arena's doorstep — efficient on the way in, slow on the way out.

-Avoid the temptation to circle the block looking for street parking.
+Do not count on circling the block for street parking.
 On-street spaces around the arena are aggressively enforced on event nights, with tow-away zones in effect on Lake Shore Boulevard and the Bay Street curb lanes.
 The fines and tow fees alone exceed every garage rate in this guide.

 Game-night vs. concert-night patterns